TheGreatMcPain/gentoo-mingw-toolchain-installer/README.md

 * Remove files that were previously created by this script.\
   (Files that could cause crossdev to fail.)

-* Download binutils 2.34 patch if creating an unstable toolchain.

 * Use crossdev to create x86\_64-w64-mingw32, and i686-w64-mingw32 toolchains.

 * Add pthread, and dwarf2, EXTRA\_ECONF options to /etc/portage/env.